krzemienski/awesome-from-stars/README.md

 * [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer): Specify what you want it to build, the AI asks for clarification, and then builds it.
 * [langfordw/GPT-ffmpeg](https://github.com/langfordw/GPT-ffmpeg): None
 * [joshpxyne/gpt-migrate](https://github.com/joshpxyne/gpt-migrate): Easily migrate your codebase from one framework or language to another.
-* [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox): An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.
+* [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox): An implementation of model parallel autoregressive transformers on GPUs, based on the Megatron and DeepSpeed libraries
 * [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot): The first real AI developer
 * [mshumer/gpt-prompt-engineer](https://github.com/mshumer/gpt-prompt-engineer): None
 * [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader): Convert code repos into an LLM prompt-friendly format.
 Mostly built by GPT-4.